 “We will take the chance, as we emerge from this period, to chart a better way forward in support of all of Scotland.
 As we move forward, we want not simply to return to where we were, but to build on the innovative responses seen throughout the crisis to build a Fairer Scotland.
 We will use the lessons learned during the pandemic to help us make progress towards our long-term outcomes of lower, poverty levels, greater equality, inclusive communities and respected and enhanced realisation of human rights.”

 OPFS as an organisation must be take the crisis as an opportunity to contribute single parents experiences and views to help transform Scotland in a radically positive direction.
 Scenario planning is a structured way for OPFS to think about the future.
 We look at how the future might unfold and how those future conditions could impact the organisation and the single parent families we work with.
-It is the intersection of our organisational strategy, which is the sum of the actions OPFS plans to undertake to meet our long-term goals; forecasting, using data from the past to estimate future trends; and environmental analysis to look at factors external to OPFS that may impact on the effectiveness of our operations.
+The diagram below shows how scenario planning is the central connection in our organisational strategy; forecasting, using data from the past to estimate future trends; and environmental analysis to look at factors external to OPFS that may impact on the effectiveness of our work.

-The tool has 4 quadrants within which we are looking at opportunities and challenges.
+The model has 4 quarters within which we are looking at opportunities and challenges.
 The analysis below is based on feedback from single parents, OPFS Managers and staff.
-This is a living document and will develop as the implications post-lockdown become clearer.
+This is a living document and will develop as the implications post lockdown become clearer.

 OPFS as an Employer